-Here are 6 great Spring Break ideas for the entire family:
+Need some suggestions for what to do?
+Here are six Spring Break ideas for the entire family:

 Staying home doesn't have to be boring.
-I live in an area that has countless attractions to offer visitors, but I never take advantage of visiting them.
+Do you live in an area that has attractions to offer visitors, but never take advantage of visiting them?
 Spring Break is the perfect time to check out what your area has to offer.
-Even if you have to travel an hour or so, it's better than using up an entire day of travel time.

 Visit your local military installation’s ITT office to get some ideas and possibly discounted tickets to local attractions.

 You can also use this time to check out local restaurants you haven't had a chance to try.
-Some restaurants, like Melting Pot, Greene Turtle, Ryan's, Old Country Buffet and Hard Rock Cafe, advertise military discounts, but many restaurants don’t advertise so make sure you ask wherever you dine.
+Some restaurants, like Greene Turtle, Bubba Gump Shrimp Co., Ryan's, Old Country Buffet, Melting Pot and Hard Rock Cafe, advertise military discounts, but many restaurants don’t advertise so make sure you ask wherever you dine.